bkpecho/bkpecho/README.md

 <p>
 Hey everyone!

-My name is Bryan, a software engineer who loves building websites.
-I have a degree in Information Technology and I'm all about making ideas come alive on the internet.
+My name is Bryan, a software engineer who loves **building websites**.
+With a degree in *Information Technology*, I bring ideas to life on the internet.
 Open-source projects and AI get me super excited!
-I'm here to connect, collaborate, and create awesome online experiences that make a positive impact.
-If you're up for it, let's team up and dive into this exciting adventure together.

-Feel free to reach out and let's get started! 💎
+Let's **connect, collaborate, and create** amazing online experiences that make a positive impact.
+If you're interested, let's team up and dive into this adventure together. 💎
 </p>

 <h2>🖥️ Technologies and Tools</h2>